schliffen/cracking-the-coding-interview/README.md

 ### Chapter 1 - Arrays and Strings

-This chapter contains very standard and entry levels on string and array manipulation.
-I got some interesting from reddit /r/programming saying I should probably use more pointer arithmetic, and less array subscripts.
-I may take this advice on board and go over these answers again.
+This chapter contains very standard and entry level questions on string and array manipulation.
+I got some interesting feedback from reddit /r/programming saying I should probably use more pointer arithmetic, and less array subscripts.
+I'm taking this advice on board and will go over these answers again.

 -------------------------